-- The colloidal copper solution partially inhibited mycotic colonies in the first 24 hours, then we noticed the growth of Candida albicans in the following hours on the culture medium, both macroscopically and microscopically. - Cinnamon oil partially inhibited the culture in the first 24 h, culture that reappeared on the medium after 48 h. - Geranium oil inhibited the growth of the culture for 24 h, Candida Albicans then growing on the medium after 48 h. - The oils of sandalwood, white musk, opium, as well as licorice or cold wood tincture were not active in the treatment of candida during the 5 days, the candida colonies growing. - Oregano oil determined the total inhibition of the culture, observing under the microscope as well as on the medium the lack of Candida albicans colonies until the end of the 120 h.
+- The colloidal copper solution partially inhibited mycotic colonies in the first 24 hours, then we noticed the growth of Candida albicans in the following hours on the culture medium, both macroscopically and microscopically. - Cinnamon oil partially inhibited the culture in the first 24 h, culture that reappeared on the medium after 48 h. - Geranium oil inhibited the growth of the culture for 24 h, Candida albicans then growing on the medium after 48 h. - The oils of sandalwood, white musk, opium, as well as licorice or cold wood tincture were not active in the treatment of candida during the 5 days, the candida colonies growing. - Oregano oil determined the total inhibition of the culture, observing under the microscope as well as on the medium the lack of Candida albicans colonies until the end of the 120 h.

 During the 120 h it can be observed that only the oregano oil and maintained the inhibition capacity compared to the other oils: white musk, cinnamon, geranium, hemp, opium, cultivated thyme (Thymus vulgaris) and sandalwood in a concentration of 20%, as well as licorice tincture (Glycyrrhiza glabra roots), respectively copper colloidal solution.
 It can be observed that the essential oil from cultivated thyme is less effective than the essential oil of thyme used in another experiment.
 Thus, the essential oil of cultivated thyme cannot stop the development of candida even in the first 24 h compared to the essential oil of thyme that was effective during the 3 days analyzed in the previous study.
-It is also observed in the case of the cinnamon oil, even the geranium oil and the colloidal copper solution that during the 120 h, the candida remained at the same level, which leads us to the idea that the cinnamon oils and geranium, as well as colloidal copper solution, used in higher concentrations, could successfully inhibit the development of candida.
+It is also observed in the case of the cinnamon oil, even the geranium oil and the colloidal copper solution that during the 120 h, the candida remained at the same level, which leads us to the idea that the cinnamon oils and geranium, as well as colloidal copper solution, used in higher concentrations, successfully inhibits the development of candida.

-5.6 Study with 15 natural substances and colloidal platinum solution on Candida albicans (Olimpia-Nicoleta Moroianu, Nelu-Doru Popescu, Natalia Rosoiu; in progress of publication in a well-rated journal)
+5.2.6 Study With 15 Natural Substances and Colloidal Platinum Solution on Candida Albicans (Olimpia-Nicoleta Moroianu, Nelu-Doru Popescu, Natalia Rosoiu; in progress of publication in a well-rated journal)

-In this study (during 5 days) we used oils: white sea buckthorn oil for internal use (Hippophae rhamnoides), cold-pressed mustard oil, Biomicin forte A 15- natural essential oils (product composed of sunflower oil, thyme essential oil - Thymi aetheroleum, clove essential oil - Caryophylli floris aetheroleum) and, tinctures of: horsetail, burdock, artichoke, horsetail, mouse tail, hot pepper, juice, certain products such as syrup - BIOSEPT A 13 - syrup of medicinal plants with honey, vitamin C and propolis, juice of chokeberry (15% concentration, lemon juice, grape pulp juice minimum 20%), capsules of 100% natural substances - turmeric 250 & pepper (pills from PRONATURAL) and colloidal solution of Pt.
-RESULTS AND DISCUSSIONS
+In this study (during 5 days) we used oils: white sea buckthorn oil for internal use (Hippophae rhamnoides), cold-pressed mustard oil, Biomycin forte A 15- natural essential oils (product composed of sunflower oil, thyme essential oil - Thymi aetheroleum, clove essential oil - Caryophylli floris aetheroleum) and, tinctures of: horsetail (Equisetum arvense), burdock (Lappa arctium), artichoke (Cynara scolymus), horseradish (Chelidonium majus), mouse tail (Achillea millefolium), hot pepper (Capsicum annum), juice, certain products such as syrup - BIOSEPT A 13 - syrup of medicinal plants with honey, vitamin C and propolis, juice of chokeberry (15% concentration, lemon juice, grape pulp juice minimum 20%), capsules of 100% natural substances - turmeric 250 & pepper (pills from PRONATURAL) and colloidal solution of Pt.
+To highlight the action of natural products on Candida albicans cultures, we used Sabouraud's standard culture medium, on which we seeded samples of Candida albicans, from a standardized assortment, called ATCC 60193.